speedment/speedment-doc/pages/predicate.md

 " %}

-The rest of this chapter will be about how we can get predicates from different `Field` types and how these predicates can be combined and how they are rendered to SQL.
+The rest of this chapter will describe how to get predicates from different `Field` types, how these predicates can be combined, and how they are rendered to SQL.

 ## Reference Predicates